Abercus/PetfinderNNBlog/README.md

 ![Image](https://raw.githubusercontent.com/Abercus/PetfinderNNBlog/master/cnnfig1.jpg)

-Figure.
-Images CNN training time loss and accuracy change.It can be seen that on the fourth epoch (third, if counting from 0), loss starts to increase on validation set.
+**Figure 17.
+Images CNN training time loss and accuracy change.
+It can be seen that on the fourth epoch (third, if counting from 0), loss starts to increase on validation set.**

 ### Images CNN + Pre-Trained Word Embeddings
 Images CNN with pre-trained word embeddings was trained for 10 + 4 epochs.
 Kappa on training data was 0.485 and on test 0.203.
 Accuracy was 0.531 and 0.348 on training and test data.
 Kaggle evaluation returned us the kappa score of 0.159.
 It is interesting that adding more features returned 69% lower kappa than Images CNN without pre-trained word embeddings.